lamnhan066/language_helper/README.md

 LanguageHelper.instance.initialize(
     data: data,
     initialCode: LanguageCodes.en, // Optional.
 Default is set to the first language of [data]
+    useInitialCodeWhenUnavailable: false, // Optional.
+Default is set to false
     forceRebuild: true, // Rebuild all the widgets instead of only root widgets
     onChanged: (code) => print(code), // Call this function if the language is changed
     isDebug: true, // Print debug log.
 Default is set to false